 I have a little habit of checking packages to see where things are made because I love to shop locally.
 Why travel to Colorado to buy something from New York?
 When my husband and I made a trip here right before moving the family out, we grabbed a bar of Hammond’s chocolate to take something “Colorado” home to the kids.
 Not only are Hammond’s candies made right in Denver, but you can take a FREE tour of the factory.

 The tour starts every half hour (reservations are not required) and ends with a free sample of their candy.

 Within the first few hours of stepping foot in Colorado, we learned that people love their pie here.
-I have never seen so many places to buy pie as I have in Colorado.
+I have never seen so many places to buy pie as in Colorado.
 And one of Denver’s favorite pie shops is Humble Pie, where they serve both sweet or savory pies by the slice (lunch and dessert, anyone?).

 Nope.
-Nearly 100 locations in over half the U.S. (and about another 40 locations planned).
+Nearly 100 locations in over half the U.S. (and about 40 more planned).
 But we are including it anyway because it’s way too fun to miss.
 If you’ve been hiding under the same rock, then let me introduce you to Rocket Fizz: This candy shop is filled with every candy imaginable.
-Get ready for the flood of childhood memories from candy you haven’t seen since you were a kid!
+Get ready for the flood of childhood memories from the candy you haven’t seen since you were a kid!
 They also carry an extensive soda collection.

 Whether you are with the kids or it’s a stop just for the grown-ups, don’t miss these sweet treats when planning where to eat in Denver.

 Do you have a favorite spot in Denver for sweet treats?
 Let us know about it in the comments!